 Embezzlement is a form of white collar crime that occurs when there is theft or misappropriation of funds - for one's own personal gain - that someone was entrusted to manage or monitor.
 Being charged with embezzlement can result in harsh and severe penalties; but if charged as a federal offense, the penalties are much more severe.

-If you're facing embezzlement charges, the first thing you should do is contact an aggressive and skilled South Bend criminal defense attorney who is knowledgeable in both state and federal law.
-The legal team at Wruble Law Group takes your case personally and when you put us on your side, we can use our 40 years of collective experience to help you safeguard your future.
+If you're facing embezzlement charges, the first thing you should do is contact an aggressive and skilled Indianapolis, IN criminal defense attorney who is knowledgeable in both state and federal law.
+The legal team at Wruble Law LLC takes your case personally and when you put us on your side, we can use our 40 years of collective experience to help you safeguard your future.

 Don't face your legal battle with a mediocre defense.
-Call (574) 282-2200 today to speak to a South Bend criminal defense lawyer today.
+Call (574) 282-2200 today to speak to a Indianapolis, IN criminal defense lawyer today.

 Indiana law punishes embezzlement according to the value of the money or property stolen.
 Depending on the circumstances of the offense, however, embezzlement can also be charged under federal law and offers no chance of parole.